Sacred Heart Convent School (Jamshedpur): Athletics

+The school conducts a Sports Day every year including in athletics.
 The basketball teams have represented the city and the state at district and national level tournaments.
 Football is practised for an hour each morning.
 Handball is practised at the Handball Court of JRD Tata Sports Complex adjacent to its premises.
-The school has a Kho Kho team.
-Volleyball practices are held in the morning, for one hour, in anticipation of the Annual Volleyball Tournament.
+The school has a Kho Kho and volleyball team.
+There is an Annual Volleyball Tournament.
+Karate is also taught.